-It is likely that the introduction of fine sediment particulates into Seton Lake (and resulting turbidity) associated with the diversion from Carpenter Reservoir contributes to the different biological characteristics and spatial distribution patterns of gwenis and bull trout observed between the lakes, as described for the Year 3 to 8 (2015 to 2020) datasets.
+It is likely that the introduction of fine sediment particulates into Seton Lake (and resulting turbidity) associated with the diversion from Carpenter Reservoir contributes to the different biological characteristics and spatial distribution patterns of gwenis and bull trout observed between the lakes, as described for the Year 3 to 9 (2015 to 2021) datasets.
 While the potential for effects of sedimentation on gwenis production seems fairly direct (e.g., deposition on spawning substrates on the lake bottom), the effects on bull trout, which are adfluvial and migratory, may be less direct relative to the availability and spatiality of feeding opportunities in each context.
 Ideally, the cumulative dataset on physical habitat parameters (including diversion volume and sediment inputs) and population abundance indices collected across the full duration of this monitoring program will shed light on these linkages for these two focus species.

-Specifically, once several years of this data are in hand, it may be possible to investigate any correlation between gwenis abundance index in Yeart with sedimentation rate in Yeart-4 (i.e., spawning year based on the evidence that mature fish in Seton Lake are 3 years old).
+Specifically, once the full set of this data are in hand, it may be possible to investigate any correlation between gwenis abundance index in Yeart with sedimentation rate in Yeart (i.e., spawning year based on the evidence that mature fish in Seton Lake are 3 years old).
 Also, evaluating gwenis distribution patterns (i.e., possible spawning distribution in Seton Lake during the survey period) with temperature characteristics and sediment deposition will also be informative for determining effects of the diversion operations on this target species.
-The additional data points for these components provided by the upcoming Year 9 (2021) data collection should provide a sufficient number for conducting these analyses.
-As such, we plan to assess and include these correlations starting with the next annual report for Year 9 (2021).
+The additional data points for these components provided by the upcoming data collection in 2022 should provide a sufficient number for conducting these analyses.
+As such, we plan to assess and include these correlations in the Year 10 report.

-For the remaining years of the program, the continued collection of temperature and sedimentation data in Seton and Anderson lakes will support analysis of correlations between temperature characteristics or sedimentation rate with the inflow volume of the Carpenter diversion on both seasonal and annual bases.
+For the remaining year of the program, the continued collection of temperature and sedimentation data in Seton and Anderson lakes will support analysis of correlations between temperature characteristics or sedimentation rate with the inflow volume of the Carpenter diversion on both seasonal and annual bases.
 This analysis will be useful for characterizing the seasonality of diversion effects and support recommendation of potential refinements to the N2-2P operating alternative as a part of addressing management question 4 (below) by the end of the monitoring period.
 Relevant results & analysis from BRGMON-6 will also be incorporated with the results from this program by the end of the study period (i.e., 2022) to inform the response to these questions.